SAP-samples/teched2023-AI267/exercises/ex0/README.md

 # Predict the airplane seats that are being occupied in the first class of a flight

-In this practical exercise, our focus is on utilizing the SAP HANA Machine Learning (ML) algorithm to predict the occupancy of first-class seats on flights APL Library This predictive capability opens up a world of possibilities for companies, enabling them to optimize their aircraft selection and the allocation of first-class seats.
+In this practical exercise, our focus is on utilizing the SAP HANA Machine Learning (ML) algorithm to predict the occupancy of first-class seats on flights using APL Library.
+This predictive capability opens up a world of possibilities for companies, enabling them to optimize their aircraft selection and the allocation of first-class seats.
-By successfully predicting seat occupancy, the company gains valuable insights that can inform decisions about the ideal aircraft type for different flights and the optimal number of first-class seats to offer.
-This level of intelligence can greatly enhance operational efficiency and improve the overall customer experience.

 To execute this exercise, we will leverage the Intelligent Scenario Lifecycle Management (ISLM) framework.
 ISLM serves as the foundation for creating and managing ML use cases seamlessly within the SAP S/4HANA stack.

 This exercise includes the following steps: